-- Firstly, you will need to sign on with the event organiser just before the race starts on the day of the event, this needs to be done about 20 mins before the start.
+- Firstly, you will need to pay your event fee and sign on with the event organiser just before the race starts on the day of the event, this needs to be done about 20 mins before the start.

 - Riders are set off at 1 minute intervals, your race number indicates your start time, riders are expected to be at the start line at least 1 minute before they are due to start.
 Rider No1 will start 1 minute after the race start time, i.e. Race Start time 7:00, No1 will start at 7:01, No2 at 7:02 etc.

 - Riders are expected to know their way round the course, the course routes are detailed in the Course Map section on our website and there are extra links on the course code on the events list.